TPino92/gist-of-it/README.md

 Thinking back to the Groupings we had a few Bracked Expressions in this Regex.

 The first Grouping had the Bracked Expression of `[a-z0-9_\.-]`.
 This is used to match any case senstive letter a-z, any character 0-9, and lastly it matches the characters '_', '.' and '-'.
+It can take in "trevorpino" but will not allow "trevor%pino" because we never gave it access to the special character "%".

 The second Grouping had the Bracked Expression of `[\da-z\.-]`.
 This is used to match any single digit from 0-9, any case senstive letter a-z, but this time only the extra characters "." and "-".
+It can take in "gmail" but will not allow "g_mail" because we never gave it access to the special character "_".

-Lastly the third Grouping `[a-z\.]` is going to match any case senstive letter a-z and only the extra character ".".
+Lastly the third Grouping `([a-z\.]{2,6})` is taking the Bracketed Expression `[a-z\.]` going to match any case senstive letter a-z and only the extra character ".", requiring at least 2 characters but no more then 6.
+So your typical ".com" will work but something strange like ".dino_suars" wouldn't as it's both to long and contains a invalid character.

 ### Greedy and Lazy Match